On this page

 There are a few traps to be wary of when it comes to the co-contribution:

 - Keep your Total Superannuation Balance (TSB) below the threshold.
-If your TSB at 30 June of the year before the financial year in which you make your contributions is greater than or equal to the general Transfer Balance Cap ($1.6 million in 2020-21 and $1.7 million in 2021-22), you won’t be eligible for a co-contribution payment.
+If your TSB at 30 June of the year before the financial year in which you make your contributions is greater than or equal to the general Transfer Balance Cap ($1.9 million in 2023–24), you won’t be eligible for a co-contribution payment.

 - Watch your personal super contributions.
 To be eligible for a co-contribution, your personal contributions must not be claimed as income tax deductions.
-Since 2017, taxpayers can claim personal super contributions as tax deductions, so you need to take care in this area.
+Since 2017, most taxpayers can claim personal super contributions as a tax deduction, so you need to take care in this area.

 - Ensure your super fund has your TFN.
-It’s important to check if your super fund has your tax file number (TFN), as your super fund cannot accept co-contribution payments from the ATO if your TFN is not on file.
+It’s important to check if your super fund has your tax file number (TFN), as your super fund cannot accept your personal contributions or co-contribution payments from the ATO if your TFN is not on file.

 - Lodge your income tax return.
 The ATO uses your tax return to work out your total income to determine eligibility for the co-contribution, so if you don’t lodge a return, you may not receive the right – or any – amount of co-contribution.
 This is particularly important if your income is from sources other than normal employment, such as a partnership or director fees.